-The most common and most beneficial use is to adapt coolStep for operation at the typical system target operation velocity and to set the velocity thresholds according.
+The most common and most beneficial use is to adapt CoolStep for operation at the typical system target operation velocity and to set the velocity thresholds according.
 As acceleration and decelerations normally shall be quick, they will require the full motor current, while they have only a small contribution to overall power consumption due to their short duration.

-16.3.2 Low Velocity and Standby Operation
+15.3.2 Low Velocity and Standby Operation

-Because coolStep is not able to measure the motor load in standstill and at very low RPM, a lower velocity threshold is provided in the ramp generator.
+Because CoolStep is not able to measure the motor load in standstill and at very low RPM, a lower velocity threshold is provided for enabling CoolStep.
 It should be set to an application specific default value.
 Below this threshold the normal current setting via IRUN respectively IHOLD is valid.
 An upper threshold is provided by the VHIGH setting.
-Both thresholds can be set as a result of the stallGuard2 tuning process.
+Both thresholds can be set as a result of the StallGuard2 tuning process.

-17 STEP/DIR Interface
+16 STEP/DIR Interface

 The STEP and DIR inputs provide a simple, standard interface compatible with many existing motion controllers.
-The microPlyer STEP pulse interpolator brings the smooth motor operation of high-resolution microstepping to applications originally designed for coarser stepping.
-In case an external step source is used, the complete integrated motion controller can be switched off at any time.
-The only motion controller registers remaining active in this case are the current settings in register IHOLD_IRUN.
+The MicroPlyer STEP pulse interpolator brings the smooth motor operation of high-resolution microstepping to applications originally designed for coarser stepping.

-17.1 Timing
+16.1 Timing

-Figure 17.1 shows the timing parameters for the STEP and DIR signals, and the table below gives their specifications.
+Figure 16.1 shows the timing parameters for the STEP and DIR signals, and the table below gives their specifications.
 When the dedge mode bit in the CHOPCONF register is set, both edges of STEP are active.
 If dedge is cleared, only rising edges are active.
 STEP and DIR are sampled and synchronized to the system clock.
 An internal analog filter removes glitches on the signals, such as those caused by long PCB traces.
 If the signal source is far from the chip, and especially if the signals are carried on cables, the signals should be filtered or differentially transmitted.

-Figure 17.1 STEP and DIR timing, Input pin filter
+Figure 16.1 STEP and DIR timing, Input pin filter

-STEP and DIR interface timing AC-Characteristics

-clock perio clock period is t {CLK}

-Parameter Symbol Conditions Min Тур Max Unit

-step frequency (at maximum f {STEP} dedge=0 1∕2 f {CLK}

-microstep resolution) dedge=1 1∕4 f {clk}

-fullstep frequency f {FS} f {CLK} /512

-STEP input low time ) t {SL} max(t {FILTSD} , t {CLK} +20) ns

-STEP input high time ) t {sH} max(t {FILTSD} , t {CLK} +20) ns

-DIR to STEP setup time t {DSU} 20 ns

-DIR after STEP hold time t {DSH} 20 ns

-STEP and DIR spike filtering time t {FILTSD} rising and falling 36 60 85 ns

-) edge

-STEP and DIR sampling relative to rising CLK input t {sdclkhi} before rising edge of CLK input t {FILTSD} ns
+STEP and DIR interface timing AC-Characteristics clock period is t {CLK} Parameter Symbol Conditions Min Тур Max Unit step frequency (at maximum f {STEP} dedge=0 1∕2 f {CLK} microstep resolution) dedge=1 1⁄4 f {clk} fullstep frequency f {FS} f {CLK} /512 STEP input low time ) t {sL} max(t {FILTSD} , t {CLK} +20) ns STEP input high time ) t {sH} max(t {FILTSD} , t {CLK} +20) ns DIR to STEP setup time t {DSU} 20 ns DIR after STEP hold time t {DSH} 20 ns STEP and DIR spike filtering time t {FILTSD} rising and falling 36 60 85 ns ) edge STEP and DIR sampling relative to rising CLK input t {sdclkhi} before rising edge of CLK input t{FILTSD} ns